l-with/terraform-provider-ldap/docs/index.md

 # LDAP Provider

+## Data Sources

 The provider makes it possible to read all details about a single LDAP entry or about a set of LDAP entries.

 This is done in a strict generic way: the details are accessible through the attribute `data_json`.

 Attributes can be ignored by `ignore_attributes` or `ignore_attribute_patterns`.

 Attributes can be encoded base64 by `base64encode_attributes` or `base64encode_attribute_patterns`.

+## Resources

+The provider makes it possible to provide an LDAP entry.
+This can be used to create, modify, and delete LDAP entries.

+This is done in a strict generic way: the details are specified through the attribute `data_json`.

 ## Example Usage